openbullet/openbullet2-docs/docs/proxies/check-proxies.md

 # Check proxies

 ### Creating a Proxy Check Job
 OpenBullet 2 offers a built-in proxy checker.
-First of all you will need to [import some proxies](./import-proxies.md) in a proxy group.
+If you didn't already, [import some proxies](./import-proxies.md) in a proxy group.

-Then go to the *Jobs* tab of OpenBullet 2 and click on *New*, then select *Proxy Check*.
+Then go to the *Jobs* tab of OpenBullet 2 and click on *New*, then select *Proxy Check Job*.
 You will see these settings:

 ![Settings for proxy check job](/img/proxies/proxy-check-job-options.png)